 By making sure your people have an ergonomic workstation arrangement and by ensuring your HR policies and advice are educational and designed to prevent pain and injury in the workplace, you’ll be taking a giant step towards creating a happy workforce that feels supported and valued.

-At West 1 Physiotherapy, we offer a specialised ergonomic workstation assessment service in London and the surrounding areas for companies who want to get the best out of their employees.
+At West 1 Health, we offer a specialised ergonomic workstation assessment service in London and the surrounding areas for companies who want to get the best out of their employees.

 We are ideally located for Marylebone, Regent Street, Oxford Circus, Great Portland Street and Euston.

 West 1 Health provides cost-effective DSE and workstation assessments by trained & experienced assessors that reduce employee absenteeism and bring out the potential in your employees, all while achieving HSE (DSE) compliance.
 We work with organisations all over London and the UK assess their employees’ workstations at home, in an office or working remotely, ensuring a happy and productive working environment.

 Our online assessment software makes it easy to conduct an assessment.
 Employees are given tailored training and complete a self-assessment.